fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 <!-- Eriytetään komponentti _App_ omaan tiedostoon _App.js_.
 Tarkastellaan ensin mitä sovelluksen muiden tiedostojen sisällöksi tulee. -->
 Next we move the _App_ component into its own file _App.js_.
-Let's see how this effects the rest of the application files.
+Let's see how this affects the rest of the application files.

 <!-- Tiedosto _index.js_ näyttää seuraavalta -->
 _Index.js_ becomes: